Writing Effective Prompts

 Each framework has strengths.
 Match your choice to your project complexity and what you plan to do with the code afterward.

-- React: Best for complex state management, interactive dashboards, multi-component architectures, and apps you plan to extend significantly.
+- React: Best for complex state management, interactive dashboards, and multi-component architectures.
 Component reusability makes maintenance easier.

 - When unsure, start with Vanilla JS—you can always regenerate with React later if you need more structure